Scott Pruitt resigns as EPA chief, Trump announces

 "However, the unrelenting attacks on me personally [and] my family, are unprecedented and have taken a sizable toll on all of us," Pruitt added.

+Hours before his departure was made public, Pruitt appeared at a White House picnic for Independence Day.
+Trump gave him and other officials a brief shout-out, offering no sign of any immediate change in his job.

-Pruitt resigned less than a week after The New York Times reported that the EPA's chief ethics official, Kevin Minoli, had been pushing for a series of independent investigation into several aspects of Pruitt's tenure.
-Those include Pruitt's rental of a Washington D.C. condominium for $50 per day from the spouse of a prominent fossil fuel lobbyist and his alleged use of staff to handle personal matters.
+Pruitt resigned less than a week after The New York Times reported that the EPA's chief ethics official, Kevin Minoli, had been pushing for a series of independent investigations into several aspects of Pruitt's tenure.
+Those included Pruitt's rental of a Washington, D.C. condominium for $50 per night from the spouse of a prominent fossil fuel lobbyist, which was first reported in March.

+Both Pruitt and the lobbyist, Steven Hart, denied he had conducted any recent business with the EPA.
+But, Hart was later forced to admit he had met with Pruitt at EPA headquarters last summer after his firm, Williams & Jensen, revealed he had lobbied the agency on a required federal disclosure form.

 In all, the Times reported, Pruitt is facing 13 federal inquiries into his spending and management practices.